undo76/toolkitr/README.md

 ```

 When strict mode is enabled:
-- Exact parameter matching is enforced
+- OpenAI's function calling will be restricted to only use declared parameters
-- Additional properties in JSON schema are disallowed
+- Additional properties in the function schema are marked as not allowed
-- Tool calls must match the function signature exactly
+- Helps prevent hallucination of non-existent parameters by the LLM

 When strict mode is disabled (default):
-- Additional parameters are allowed in tool calls
+- OpenAI's function calling may include additional parameters
-- More lenient parameter validation
+- More lenient schema validation
-- Useful for tools that may receive extra context from LLMs
+- Useful when you want to allow the LLM more flexibility in function calls

 ## Roadmap